Day-C/python-A2Z/introduction/README.md

 5. modules & packages
 6. syntax & indentation
 7. comments
-Note, each programming language may have its own way of implementing each of these.
+Note, each programming language may have its own way of implementing each of these